12 Beautiful Seaside Greek Towns That Are Surprisingly Not on Islands

 We’ll leave you with one more hidden gem seaside town to finish off.
 Kardamyli is a picturesque coastal town approximately 22 miles (35 kilometers) southeast of Kalamata in Southern Greece.
 Despite being a relatively unheard-of town, it offers everything tourists need to enjoy a Greek island experience on the mainland.

 You can expect scenic verdant hills, soft sand beaches with crystal-clear turquoise waters, beautiful accommodation options, authentic tavernas, and much more.
-Popular beaches in the area include Ritsa Beach, Delfinia Beach, and Foneas Beach.
+Popular beaches in the area include Ritsa, Delfinia, and Foneas.
 All three of these beaches offer beautiful coastal views and inviting turquoise waters.
 You’ll find a handful of interesting sights in the town, including Mourtzinos Tower and the Old Bridge.

 Read also: Fairytale Villages in Greece